KlizoDebasish/CYBER_ECOMMERCE/README.md

 STRIPE_SECRET_KEY = your-stripe-sk # for backend integration
 ```

-Create a .env file in the backend directory with the following keys:
+Create a .env file in the frontend directory with the following keys:

 ```
 # Backend configuration